rossmcewan/nango-terraform-provider/examples/basic/README.md

 # Basic Nango Integration Example

-This example demonstrates how to use the Nango Terraform provider to create a GitHub integration.
+This example demonstrates how to use the Nango Terraform provider to create a GitHub integration using the official Nango API.

 ## Usage